Maneuvering measurement-coherence into measurement-entanglement: Appendices

-This supplemental material provides the technical details and proofs for the theorems in the main article.
-We assume that the systems under consideration have dimension $d$ and that a measurement outputs $n$ outcomes for each system.
-The symbols $\io$, $\mio$, and $\dio$ are employed to denote the set of incoherent operations, the set of maximally incoherent operations, and the set of detection-incoherent operations, respectively \cite{streltsov2017QuantumCoherenceResource}.
+We assume that the systems under consideration have dimension $d$ and that a measurement produces $n$ outcomes for each system.
+The symbols $\io$, $\mio$, and $\dio$ are used to denote the set of incoherent operations, the set of maximally incoherent operations, and the set of detection-incoherent operations, respectively~\cite{streltsov2017QuantumCoherenceResource}.
 The set of incoherent measurements is written as $\imeas$.
-For the sake of clarity, the identity channel $\mathsf{id}_{A}$ on a system $A$ is often omitted for clarity.
+For the sake of clarity, the identity channel $\mathsf{id}_{A}$ in a system $A$ is often omitted for the sake of clarity.

-\subsection{Resource theory of measurement-coherence and measurement-entanglement}
+\section{Resource theory of measurement-coherence and measurement-entanglement}